shreysa/NeighborhoodScoreMedian_MapReduce/README.md

 `input/big-corpus` - contains an empty folder where the reviewer can place their big corpus files

-`output` - Contains csv files with the timings of Map reduce runs, comparison information of map reduce vs thraeded file and results of program  with threads (1-16) with k value of 2.
-These files are used in the generation of report.
+`observations` - Contains csv files with the timings of Map reduce runs, log files of runs

 ###Instructions for building and running the program